President: Professor John Prag

 Dr April Pudsey

-April is a Senior Lecturer in Ancient History at Manchester Metropolitan University.
-She’s been working in universities across the UK for the last 11 years since she completed her PhD in Manchester.
+April is Reader in Ancient History at Manchester Metropolitan University.
+She’s been working in universities across the UK for the last 14 years since she completed her PhD in Manchester.
 April is a keen advocate of opening up the Classical world beyond the walls of our universities, so that more of us can engage with questions about both ancient and modern life.
 You can read about April’s academic research and teaching here and follow her on Twitter @AprilPudsey.

-Matt is chief storyteller for Athena’s Owls but when he’s not putting on ridiculous voices he’s working on a PhD in Classics and Ancient History focusing on women’s interactions with legal authorities in the Roman Empire.
+Matt is chief storyteller for Athena’s Owls but when he’s not putting on ridiculous voices, he’s working on his PhD in Classics and Ancient History focusing on women’s interactions with legal authorities in the Roman Empire.
+He has recently submitted his thesis.
 Matt is also involved with the Manchester Classics for All scheme which aims to help teachers introduce Latin and Classics into state schools.
 You can find Matt on Twitter at @Matt_Mcr_CfA.

-Julene has just completed her PhD at the University of Manchester, with a thesis on the Achilleid of Publius Papinius Statius, a poem of the 1st century AD that deals with Achilles, the greatest of the Greek heroes at Troy, in love and in drag!
-She analysed it from a tragic/epic perspective, to see how a darker side dangerously lurks beneath its playfulness and light-heartedness.
+Julene completed her PhD at the University of Manchester in 2109, with a thesis on the Achilleid of Publius Papinius Statius, a poem of the 1st century AD that deals with Achilles, the greatest of the Greek heroes at Troy, in love and in drag.
+She is now working as a research assistant and translator at the University of Manchester.
 You can follow her on Twitter at @Jules_adv.